Funchase61/SSHCOURS/README.md

 ```
 sudo ufw status
 ```
-it will show you every rules about your ports you denied or allowed by ufw
+It will show you every rules about your ports you denied or allowed by ufw

 ```
 sudo ufw reload
 ```
-this one will reload ufw and apply your changes
+This one will reload ufw and apply your changes

 ```
 sudo ufw enable(or disable)
 ```
-i think i don't really need to explain you what it will do but .. ! we never know ! enable : will active ufw and disable : will make ufw unactive
+I think i don't really need to explain you what it will do but .. ! we never know ! enable : will active ufw and disable : will make ufw unactive

-and the last and the most important :
+And the last and the most important :

 ```
 sudo ufw allow (anyport)
 ```
-it will allow a port you choosing to.
+It will allow a port you choosing to.

 Comingback to what we were doing before installing ufw. now we need to allow the service itself SSH and the port needed so here 2222 :